Garbage cart collection

 - appliances without ozone-depleting substances (e.g., stoves, dishwashers, washing machines)

-The fee is $20.00 per item.
+We will collect up to ten appliances with ozone depleting substances (combined with large items) per pickup for a fee.
 The service includes professional removal of hazardous materials such as chlorofluorocarbons.
 Examples of appliances with ozone-depleting substances are:

 - refrigerators, freezers